rust-lang/this-week-in-rust/drafts/2019-04-02-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [safety-guard](https://gitlab.com/tdiekmann/safety-guard), a crate providing a `#[safety]` attribute that generates both a doc entry and debug assertion.
-Thanks to [Willi Kappler](https://users.rust-lang.org/t/crate-of-the-week/2704/506) for the suggestion!
+This week's crate is [sonic](https://github.com/valeriansaliou/sonic), a fast, lightweight & schema-less search backend.
+Thanks to [Vikrant](https://users.rust-lang.org/t/crate-of-the-week/2704/509) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!